Geometric QCD I: The Hodge-Dual Surface and Quark Confinement: Conclusions

 \section{Conclusions}

-We have derived the high levels of $\bar q q$ meson mass spectrum associated with the confining area law in the quenched approximation.
-By solving the spectral equation for the Hodge-dual minimal surface, we obtain a linear Regge trajectory $M^2 \sim J$, consistent with the area law of confinement.
-Our confinement mechanism does not provide masses to glueballs; this would require further investigation.

-The spacetime dimensionality $D=4$ plays the unique role in this solution.
+We have established the geometric foundation for the string dual of Planar QCD.
 The confinement mechanism relies fundamentally on the self-duality of the area derivative---a geometric property that exists exclusively in four dimensions.
 This stands in sharp contrast to \emph{fundamental} bosonic string models, which require unphysical critical dimensions (e.g., $D=26$) to maintain quantum consistency.
 While effective string theories can describe long flux tubes in $D=4$, our result shows that the fundamental confining mechanism is a stable, non-vibrating minimal surface, exempt from the quantization anomalies of the fundamental Nambu-Goto string.

-Our solution demonstrates that the confining surface is stable specifically in $D=4$.
+Our results demonstrate that the confining surface is stable specifically in $D=4$.
 This dimensionality constraint explains the absence of daughter trajectories in the resulting spectrum: the confining object is a minimal surface fixed by 4D geometry, not a fundamental string vibrating in higher embedding dimensions.
-The ``missing'' string modes are eliminated, leaving a clean linear Regge trajectory consistent with phenomenological observation.
+The ``missing'' string modes are eliminated, leaving a clean linear Regge trajectory consistent with phenomenological observations.